 PCHA will not sanction any show over the same dates, within 100 miles, of any PCHA sanctioned Medal Finals or Special Classes.
-If a manager appeals this decision, only with a 2/3 majority vote of the Board of Directors, permission will be granted regardless of the USEF rating.
+If a manager appeals this decision, only with a 2/3 majority vote of the Board of Directors, permission will be granted regardless of the

+USEF rating.
 If PCHA permission is granted, it will be on a year to year basis only.

 Eligibility - Any rider who has qualified for the PCHA Horsemanship Class Finals during the year following the previous PCHA Horsemanship Class Finals competition.

-during the year following the previous PCHA Horsemanship Class Finals during the year following the previous PCHA Horsemanship Class Finals competition.
 The same horse must be ridden through all phases of the competition.
 However, due to illness or injury of the horse, a rider may petition to ride a substitute horse, but this must be approved by the Appeals Committee consisting of the Manager, the Chief Steward, the technical delegate and the official Horse Show Veterinarian.